sanjaybasu/healthcare-ai-equity/_chapters/chapter_23_precision_medicine_genomics.md

 where $\hat{e}(x) = P(T=1|X=x)$ is the estimated propensity score.
 This estimator is consistent if either the outcome models or the propensity model is correctly specified, providing protection against model misspecification.
 In practice, we use flexible machine learning methods for both $\hat{\mu}_t(x)$ and $\hat{e}(x)$, combining them through cross-fitting to avoid overfitting bias.

 Causal forests extend random forests to estimate CATEs by modifying the splitting criterion to maximize treatment effect heterogeneity.
 Each tree is built by randomly subsampling the data and features, then recursively partitioning to maximize the difference in treatment effects across resulting nodes.
-For a given leaf $L(x)$ containing patient $i$, the treatment effect estimate is:
+For a given leaf $L(x)$ containing patient $i$, the treatment effect estimate equals

 $$
 \hat{\tau}(x) = \frac{\sum_{i: X_i \in L(x)} T_i Y_i}{\sum_{i: X_i \in L(x)} T_i} - \frac{\sum_{i: X_i \in L(x)} (1-T_i) Y_i}{\sum_{i: X_i \in L(x)} (1-T_i)}